buildwise-be/BIM-IOT/README.md

 - If the front does not load telemetry: verify `deviceId` is a valid Thingsboard UUID.
 - If only one point appears: middleware must use `agg=NONE` (already applied).
 - If Thingsboard is not accessible: check `docker compose ps` and `http://localhost:7000`.
+- If you get 422 Unprocessable Entity on telemetry: ensure limit is within 1-1000.